 - Create micro-spaces in your classroom.
 Can you create 3-5 areas besides your main classroom arrangement that gives kids options for self-selection of the space they want to work and learn in?
 For ideas, watch the Remake Class videos from The Third Teacher.
 Get more ideas for creating affordable, collaborative solutions by reading the terrific book, Make Space from the Stanford d.school.
 Go to Pinterest and search “learning spaces” for ideas.

-- Become a designer and ethnographer - constantly assess your spaces (consider using Google Keep as a way to document your growing understanding of space and learning), develop goals, implement strategies, and evaluate and adjust where necessary.
+- Become a designer and ethnographer - constantly assess your spaces (consider using Google Keep or Padlet as a way to document your growing understanding of space and learning), develop goals, implement strategies, and evaluate and adjust where necessary.

 - Share all of this with your colleagues.